Orestistsira/auth-computer-arch-lab-ex3/README.md

 2.

 Energy efficiency is given by the formula: ef = (idle consumption * idle time) + (work consumption * work time).
-So there is a chance that the second processor is more energy efficient as we dont know the work and idle times
+So there is a chance that the second processor is more energy efficient, as we dont know the work and idle times.
 McPAT can't give us a clear view of energy efficiency as these time parameters are not given in the results.
 We can get access to these parameters by a gem5 simulation.